-Every income-eligible senior who takes the SAT or SAT Subject Tests using a fee waiver will receive four college application fee waivers (CAFWs) directly from the College Board, beginning in the 2014-15 academic year.
-These fee waivers will be delivered to eligible students who can use them to apply to any of the over 2,000 participating colleges.
-This new initiative is made possible thanks to the commitment of colleges across the country to ensure that application fees are not a barrier, and fee waivers are an important part of our efforts to propel low-income, first-generation, and underrepresented students into the educational opportunities they have earned.
+Every senior who takes the SAT or SAT Subject Tests using a fee waiver will receive four college application fee waivers directly from the College Board.
+Eligible students can use them to apply to any of the over 2,000 participating colleges.
+This initiative is made possible thanks to the commitment of colleges across the country to ensure that application fees are not a barrier, and fee waivers are an important part of our efforts to propel low-income, first-generation, and underrepresented students into the educational opportunities they have earned.

-Seniors testing for the first time during 2014-15 will receive CAFWs at the same time they receive their SAT test scores — typically 19 days after the test date.
+Seniors testing for the first time will receive their fee waivers at the same time they receive their SAT test scores — typically 19 days after the test date.

-Students from the class of 2016 and the class of 2017 who test with an SAT fee waiver will receive CAFWs at the beginning of their senior year.
+Juniors who test with an SAT fee waiver will receive fee waivers at the beginning of their senior year.

 Student Eligibility Conditions

-Note: Starting in 2014-15 academic year, SAT School Day participants who are eligible for fee waivers may receive SAT School Day fee-waiver cards from their counselors to use in ordering their four free additional score reports.
-Once they use the fee-waiver card to order the reports online, these students will receive the CAFWs directly, just as other fee-waiver users do.
-Cards will be delivered to schools approximately two weeks prior to each SAT School Day administration.
+Note: SAT School Day participants who are eligible for fee waivers may receive SAT School Day fee-waiver cards from their counselors to access their College Application Fee Waivers by applying the fee-waiver code in the score-sending module.
+A link to College Application Fee Waivers will appear in the online account for seniors who qualify and have reportable scores.
+Juniors who participate in SAT School Day will receive College Application Fee Waivers at the beginning of their senior year.
+Cards will be delivered to schools approximately two-three weeks prior to each SAT School Day administration.

 On the SAT Counselor Registration Report, counselors will be able to see which students test using an SAT fee waiver, and therefore, will be able to determine which students will receive four college application fee waivers online.
-Note that only fee-waiver users who actually take a test will receive the online CAFWs.
+Note that only fee-waiver users who actually take a test will receive their college application fee waivers.
 Access the SAT Counselor Registration Report and enter the username and password.
 If you are a first-time user, you will need to provide your school access code, which the College Board mails to your school in August.
 To access the student-level data, please refer to the Student Detail report.